What FTP connection settings should I be using?

 Connecting with SFTP

 SFTP is a very different protocol when compared to FTP.
 It uses a SSH (Secure SHell) tunnel to secure your entire connection to the server.
-It then invokes the "sftp-server" server-side to handle your uploads, downloads, directory listings, etc. You can only connect via SFTP when using your "System User" account in Plesk -- this is the one shown under "Web Hosting Access".
+It then invokes the "sftp-server" server-side to handle your uploads, downloads, directory listings, etc. You can only connect via SFTP when using your "System User" account in Plesk -- this is the one shown under "Web Hosting Access" (possibly under the Hosting & DNS tab).
 Your standard "FTP Accounts" cannot use SFTP to connect; they must use FTPS instead.

 If the SFTP connection fails, it's because Access to the Server over SSH is not enabled in Plesk.
 This can be corrected by logging in to Plesk and choosing "Web Hosting Access".
 Below the password fields, look for "Access to the server over SSH" and set the value to "/bin/bash (chrooted)".
 Click OK.
 You should now be able to connect via SFTP.